 (ii) Use and Confidentiality After the Term.
-After the end of Term, unless otherwise agreed between the Parties in the collaboration and/or license agreement that Section 7 contemplates, Arcturus and Takeda may use, and may have a third party use, the Joint Research Results for any purposes without paying consideration to the other party; provided, during [......]21 after the Term, each Party shall maintain all Joint Research Results in confidence and shall ensure that a third party to whom the Party discloses the Joint Research Results is bound by the substantially comparable confidentiality obligation.
+After the end of Term, unless otherwise agreed between the Parties in the collaboration and/or license agreement that Section 7 contemplates, Arcturus and Takeda may use, and may have a third party use, the Joint Research Results for any purposes without paying consideration to the other party; provided, during [...\\\...]
+21 after the Term, each Party shall maintain all Joint Research Results in confidence and shall ensure that a third party to whom the Party discloses the Joint Research Results is bound by the substantially comparable confidentiality obligation.
 The foregoing confidentiality obligation shall not apply to any information that either Party can establish by competent written proof falls becomes to fall under any of the exceptions provided in Section 12.

 7. Exclusive Option.
-Arcturus hereby grants Takeda an exclusive option to negotiate an exclusive research collaboration and/or an exclusive or non-exclusive license to LUNAR Technology, Arcturus mRNA Technology, the Arcturus Inventions and Arcturus' rights in the Joint Research Results, for the further research, development and commercialization of mRNA therapeutics designed [......]
-22, and Takeda will have [......]23 to exercise such option (the "Exclusive Option Period") by delivering to Arcturus a written notice of option exercise (the "Option Exercise Notice").
-Arcturus shall negotiate the terms and conditions of such collaboration and/or licenses [......]
-24 (the "Exclusive [......]
-25 Period").
-Upon execution of the collaboration and/or license agreement pursuant to this Section 7, Arcturus shall disclose the [......]
-26 designed by Arcturus to Takeda. [......]
-27, the Parties are unable to agree to the terms and conditions of the collaboration and/or license agreement relating to a research collaboration and/or an exclusive license agreement, Arcturus may enter into an agreement relating to a research collaboration and/or an exclusive license to LUNAR Technology, the Arcturus Inventions and Arcturus' rights in the Joint Research Results, for the further research, development and commercialization of mRNA therapeutics designed [......]
-28 with any third party, provided, that for [......]
-29 after expiration of the Exclusive [......]
-30 Period, the terms [......]
-31.
+Arcturus hereby grants Takeda an exclusive option to negotiate an exclusive research collaboration and/or an exclusive or non-exclusive license to LUNAR Technology, Arcturus mRNA Technology, the Arcturus Inventions and Arcturus' rights in the Joint Research Results, for the further research, development and commercialization of mRNA therapeutics designed [...\\\...] , and Takeda will have [...\\\...] to exercise such option (the "Exclusive Option Period") by delivering to Arcturus a written notice of option exercise (the "Option Exercise Notice").
+Arcturus shall negotiate the terms and conditions of such collaboration and/or licenses [...\\\...] (the "Exclusive [...\\\...]
+Period").
+Upon execution of the collaboration and/or license agreement pursuant to this Section 7, Arcturus shall disclose the [...\\\...] designed by Arcturus to Takeda. [...\\\...] , the Parties are unable to agree to the terms and conditions of the collaboration and/or license agreement, Arcturus may enter into an agreement relating to a research collaboration and/or an exclusive or non-exclusive license to LUNAR Technology, Arcturus mRNA Technology, the Arcturus Inventions and Arcturus' rights in the Joint Research Results, for the further research, development and commercialization of mRNA therapeutics designed [...\\\...] with any third party, provided,